henrycheungkh/TradingStrategyBacktest/README.md

 - Python (usually by Anaconda) https://www.anaconda.com/products/individual

 - Python Driver for MySQL
   https://www.mysql.com/products/connector/

+- IB Application
+  Recommended IB Gateway, on top of the usual trading workstation platform you use

 - IB Python API
   For example, but refer to official release by IB
     https://interactivebrokers.github.io/